EMBL Courses and Conferences during the Coronavirus pandemic

 More information for participants of events at EMBL Heidelberg can be found here.

 EMBL is committed to sharing research advances and sustaining scientific interaction throughout the coronavirus pandemic.
 We are delighted to announce that the course is going virtual and invite you to join us online.

 Liquid biopsies have the advantage of being largely non-invasive and providing a vast amount of information for the detection and monitoring of diseases such as cancer.
 This course will provide an overview in the several techniques to detect and analyse circulating tumour cells (CTCs), cell free tumor DNA (ctDNA), miRNA in liquid biopsies, cell free tumor RNA (ctRNA) and proteins.
 Participants will be introduced to all aspects ranging from proper sampling through error free sequencing to data analysis.
 Additional lectures will cover extracellular vesicles and clinical aspects using liquid biopsies, especially in the field of cancer diagnostics.

 Please note that all participants are expected to engage in all sessions.

 This course targets young scientists entering the field of liquid biopsy analysis and wanting to learn about the benefits and limitations of different approaches.

-Applications of digital PCR to the liquid biopsy workflow
+Digital PCR applications in the liquid biopsy workflow

 Protein analysis in liquid biopsies

-Participants will learn about the complete workflow in liquid biopsies, from sample preparation to data analysis and gain an overview of the current methods.
-Best practices, pitfalls as well as dos and don'ts will be discussed.
+Participants will receive an overview of various workflows in liquid biopsies, from sample preparation to data analysis.
+The course provides and overview of the current methods.
+Whereby a strong focus will be on experimental design, best practices, pitfalls as well as dos and don'ts.
 After the course, participants should be able to assess the best methods for their application as well as design their experiments.